h4sci/h4sci.github.io/src/content/blog/self-hosted-shiny-pg/index.md

 **Docker Compose** takes containerization a step further.
 While simple Docker handles individual containers, Docker Compose coordinates multiple containers as a unified application.
 You describe your entire application stack in a single YAML file: Which containers do you need?
 How do they connect?
 What ports do they expose?
 Docker Compose handles all of this.
 One command brings everything up -- another tears it down again.

 **R Shiny** is a web application framework that allows statisticians and data scientists to stay firmly within their domain when creating web based graphical user interfaces (GUIs).
-If you're comfortable with R, we can build interactive web applications without *needing* to learn JavaScript, HTML, or CSS.
+If you're comfortable with R, we can build interactive web applications without *needing* to learn JavaScript, HTML or CSS.
 This way we can leverage our existing R skills to create a data collection tool without leaving R.

 **PostgreSQL** is the self-proclaimed "world's most advanced open source database" when it comes to relational database management systems (RDBMS).
 It's robust, handles concurrent connections well, and integrates seamlessly with R.

 ## Backend Component: Docker

-First, before we look at the implementation details, let's compare the traditional approach to host all these parts with the containerized approach.
+First, before we look at the implementation details, let's compare the traditional approach to host all these parts locally with the containerized approach.
 That is where we see why Docker is transformative (=containerization for our purposes).

 <div class="text-4xl">"The cool thing about containers is, they run virtually — pun intended — the same way on a remote server as they run on your local notebook."</div>